kube-rs/kube/README.md

 Rust client for [Kubernetes](http://kubernetes.io) in the style of a more generic [client-go](https://github.com/kubernetes/client-go), a runtime abstraction inspired by [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime), and a derive macro for [CRDs](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/) inspired by [kubebuilder](https://book.kubebuilder.io/reference/generating-crd.html).

-These crates makes certain assumptions about the kubernetes [apimachinery](https://github.com/kubernetes/apimachinery/blob/master/pkg/apis/meta/v1/types.go) + [api concepts](https://kubernetes.io/docs/reference/using-api/api-concepts/) to enable generic abstractions.
+These crates make certain assumptions about the kubernetes [apimachinery](https://github.com/kubernetes/apimachinery/blob/master/pkg/apis/meta/v1/types.go) + [api concepts](https://kubernetes.io/docs/reference/using-api/api-concepts/) to enable generic abstractions.
 These abstractions allow rust reinterpretations of reflectors, informers, controllers, and custom resource interfaces, so that you can write applications easily.

 ## Installation
 Select a version of `kube` along with the generated [k8s-openapi](https://github.com/Arnavion/k8s-openapi) types corresponding for your cluster version: